Can you help us learn more about the body’s immune response to COVID-19 vaccines?

 What does the study involve?

-providing blood and saliva samples to test for an individual's immune response before they receive their vaccine and at five additional time points over the study period
+providing blood and saliva samples to test for an individual's immune response before they receive their vaccine and at three or four additional time points over the study period

 Are you eligible to participate?

-Study researchers are urgently calling for the following participants:
+Study researchers are urgently seeking the following participants:

 This study has been approved by the Child and Adolescent Human Research Ethics Committee.
 Any person with concerns or complaints about the conduct of this study should contact the Executive Director Medical Services via [08 6456 2222] who can refer your concerns to the HREC monitoring the project.